Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 That sounds gross.

-Like that's a thing.
+Like, that's a thing.

-It doesn't sound good.
+That doesn't sound good.

-Then again, people at the moment on TikTok are drinking coffee and orange juice together.
+Then again, people at the moment on TikTok are drinking.

 Oh, that's worse.

-Coffee and orange juice.
+Yeah, so, I mean, coffee and orange juice.

 Who's drinking that?

-People on TikTok.
+There's people on TikTok.

-You've got to get on TikTok, Bryce.
+You've got to get up TikTok worse.

 That sounds awful.